skinnylatte/newpop/src/blog/2020-06-12-we-got-married.md

 draft: false
 description: In August 2018, we got married in Auckland and moved to San Francisco a few weeks after.
 To say that was a whirlwind might be under-stating it.
 tags:
   - life
   - covid19
   - coronavirus
   - family
   - love
   - pets
   - quarantinediaries
   - blog
+  - pandemic
 permalink: /2020/06/12/we-got-married
 layout: post.njk
 ---